Our Lady of Perpetual Help, and Saint Cyril’s Defense of Mother and Son

 wikipedia.org

-The icon itself has a long and varied history, and, after a restoration in 1866 by a Polish painter, it now resides in the church of Saint Alphonsus in Rome, under the perpetual care of the Redemptorists.
+The icon itself has a long and varied history, and, after a restoration in 1866 by a Polish painter, now resides in the church of Saint Alphonsus in Rome, under the care of the Redemptorists.
 A perpetual novena – if a nine-day prayer may be said to be perpetual – is recited on Wednesdays there, and in churches across the world, beseeching the Mother for whatever help we may need.
 And we need a lot of it.

 Fittingly, this is also the memorial of Saint Cyril of Alexandria (+444), doctor of the Church, who, after a solid intellectual and spiritual formation, while still young was appointed Patriarch of the great see of Alexandria in October of 412.
 In the midst of much theological controversy and societal unrest, Cyril went on to govern the see for 32 years, during which time he produced a plethora of profound theological writings, commentaries on Scripture, sermons and letters, and was declared a Doctor of the Church by Pope Leo XIII in 1882.